Published:

 How does Observability help with data protection?

-Through Data Lineage, you can see exactly where personal data (PII) flows within the organisation and whether it is correctly protected or anonymised everywhere.
+Through Data Lineage, it becomes visible exactly where personal data (PII) flows within the organisation and whether it is correctly protected or anonymised everywhere.
 This makes deletion requests (nFADP) significantly easier.